Wednesday, May 24, 2023

 Forty good years, sixty bad years.
 We can do better.
 It should be easy to do better.
 The graph provides clues:

 1. Prosperity only happens when the plotted line is going up.
 The line goes up when private debt is growing faster than public debt.
-But prosperity does not begin until the line is low enough to let it happen.
+But prosperity does not begin until the ratio is low enough to let it happen.

 1 comment: